Now in Color: Plot

 During what appears to be the 1970s, Vision and Wanda Maximoff, who has become visibly pregnant in a remarkably short timeframe, has her condition checked by Dr. Nielson, who gives Maximoff a clean bill of health and prepares to leave with his wife for a vacation to Bermuda.
 While Vision sees Nielson out, he sees his neighbor Herb cut through the concrete wall separating their driveways.

 Maximoff and Vision build a new room for the baby and debate what to name him, with Maximoff favoring the name Tommy while Vision prefers the name Billy.
 Maximoff's pregnancy accelerates rapidly, and her powers go haywire, causing her to accidentally generate an energy surge that shuts down power across Westview.
 While Vision rushes to get Dr. Nielsen, Maximoff is visited by Geraldine.
 Maximoff unsuccessfully tries to hide her pregnancy before going into labor.
 She gives birth to twin boys with Geraldine's assistance.

 Dr. Nielsen implies that his vacation was an attempt to escape from Westview.
 Vision catches Herb and Agnes gossiping, and they ask Vision about Geraldine.
 Herb attempts to tell Vision something about their situation, but Agnes stops him and reveals that Geraldine does not have a home or family in Westview.
-Maximoff interrogates Geraldine after she reveals that she knows Maximoff's twin brother Pietro was killed by Ultron.
+Maximoff interrogates Geraldine after she reveals that she knows Wanda's twin brother Pietro was killed by Ultron.
 Maximoff notices that Geraldine is wearing a pendant with a sword emblem on it.

 Vision returns to the house to find that Geraldine has disappeared, and Maximoff explains that she "had to rush home".
 Outside Westview, Geraldine is cast out from a wall of television static that borders the town and is surrounded by S.W.O.R.D. agents.

 A commercial during the WandaVision program advertises Hydra Soak bath powder.

 Production

 Development

 By October 2018, Marvel Studios was developing a limited series starring Elizabeth Olsen's Wanda Maximoff and Paul Bettany's Vision from the Marvel Cinematic Universe (MCU) films.
 In August 2019, Matt Shakman was hired to direct the miniseries.
 He and head writer Jac Schaeffer executive produced alongside Marvel Studios' Kevin Feige, Louis D'Esposito, and Victoria Alonso.
 Feige described the series as part "classic sitcom", part "Marvel epic", paying tribute to many eras of American sitcoms.
 The third episode, "Now in Color", was written by Megan McDonnell and pays homage to 1970s sitcoms.
-It was released on the streaming service Disney+ on January 22, 2021.